Stnslv-k/finn.no-filter-extension/README.md

 ##
 #### v 0.1

-- There is no the ability to customize and display currencies from the user side.
+- There is no ability to customize and display currencies from the user side.
-- Messy a bit inside becouse of MVP.
+- Messy a bit inside because of MVP.